 Did you know you can make an egg bounce.
 You just need to remove its shell first!

 Roll eggs down a ramp wrapped in different materials to see how each affects the speed of the egg.
 This is a great activity for learning to think scientifically.
 Remember to keep the gradient and length of the ramp the same for each test.

 Find out how to remove the shell from an egg without touching it?

 Make a very cool spider egg in this clever activity from JDaniel4’s Mum.

-How many books can you balance on eggshells?
+How many books can you balance on balance on eggshells?

-Watch as an egg drops into a jar in this fun air pressure experiment
+Watch as an egg drops into a jar in this fun egg air pressure experiment

 Watch egg white transform as you whisk it up to make meringue, you can even stack them up to make meringue towers!

 Try dropping eggs using one of these great egg drop ideas from Inspiration Laboratories.